-The issues found in the BSC Wrapped Jupiter smart contract code do not pose a considerable risk.
+The issues found in the SolarBeam Token smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues are arithmetic operation issues, a floating pragma is set, and a state variable visibility is not set.
-The current pragma Solidity directive is ""^0.6.0"".
+The low-risk issues are some arithmetic operation issues, and a floating pragma is set.
 Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.
+State variable visibility is not set.
 It is best practice to set the visibility of state variables explicitly.
-The default visibility for "balances" is internal.
+The default visibility for "trustedForwarder" is internal.
 Other possible visibility settings are public and private.